badoet/ionic-framework/core/src/components/router/readme.md

-# ion-router
+# syg-router

 The router is a component for handling routing inside vanilla and Stencil JavaScript projects.

 > Note: this component should only be used with vanilla and Stencil JavaScript projects.
-For Angular projects, use [`ion-router-outlet`](../router-outlet) and the Angular router.
+For Angular projects, use [`syg-router-outlet`](../router-outlet) and the Angular router.

-Apps should have a single `ion-router` component in the codebase.
+Apps should have a single `syg-router` component in the codebase.
 This component controls all interactions with the browser history and it aggregates updates through an event system.

-`ion-router` is just a URL coordinator for the navigation outlets of ionic: `ion-nav` and `ion-tabs`.
+`syg-router` is just a URL coordinator for the navigation outlets of ionic: `syg-nav` and `syg-tabs`.

-That means the `ion-router` never touches the DOM, it does NOT show the components or emit any kind of lifecycle events, it just tells `ion-nav` and `ion-tabs` what and when to "show" based on the browser's URL.
+That means the `syg-router` never touches the DOM, it does NOT show the components or emit any kind of lifecycle events, it just tells `syg-nav` and `syg-tabs` what and when to "show" based on the browser's URL.

-In order to configure this relationship between components (to load/select) and URLs, `ion-router` uses a declarative syntax using JSX/HTML to define a tree of routes.
+In order to configure this relationship between components (to load/select) and URLs, `syg-router` uses a declarative syntax using JSX/HTML to define a tree of routes.

 ## Interfaces